Makeblock-official/mlaser_resources/distribution/mac/readme.md

 #2.
 Release Note

-# V2.2
+## V2.2
-  1. fix the issue that unexpectedly prints the anchor point
+  1.fix the issue that unexpectedly prints the anchor point

-  2. Modify the code to generate the MAC application
+  2.Modify the code to generate the MAC application

-# V2.1
+## V2.1
-  1. fix part of the Chinese-English Translation
+  1.fix part of the Chinese-English Translation

-  2. fix the display of QR code
+  2.fix the display of QR code

-  3. fix Gcode mode function
+  3.fix Gcode mode function

-# V2.0
+## V2.0
-  1. Organize the code structure, the first open source in the git
+  1.Organize the code structure, the first open source in the git

 #3.
 Revision of history
 |Author      |       Time      |   Version    |    Descr     |